Calls for the Viking’s Return Have So Far Not Been Answered, But Fans Can Still Hope

 Lockheed built a total of 187 S-3 Vikings (including those eight prototypes) between 1971 and 1978.
 Vikings equipped a total of 18 Navy squadrons.
 The East Coast home of the Vikings was NAS Cecil Field near Jacksonville in Florida.
 After the Navy moved out of Cecil, East Coast VS units were based at NAS Jacksonville.
 West Coast VS squadrons were shore based with VS-41 at NAS North Island in San Diego.
 During their 42 years in service Lockheed Vikings flew for nearly 1.7 million flight hours.
 Fleet Vikings were retired and sent to the 309th Aerospace Maintenance and Regeneration Group (AMARG) at Davis-Monthan Air Force Base (AFB) near Tucson in Arizona.
 Many of those aircraft remain in storage today.

 The Viking was crewed by four- a pilot, a co-pilot, a tactical coordinator (TACCO) seated on the starboard side aft and an enlisted aviation antisubmarine warfare operator (AW) or SENSO seated on the port side aft.
 All four crew positions were equipped with upward-firing Douglas Escapac E-1 zero-zero ejection seats.
 The seats could be ejected in group sequence or the rear seats individually.
 Rear seat ejection sequences included automatic stowage of the keyboard shelves in front of the TACCO and SENSO.
 Front seat ejection was through the top of the canopy on either side of the retractable refueling probe; rear seats fired through special panels built into the crew cabin overhead.
-Crew entry into the Viking was via a small low-mounted entry door on the starboard side of the aircraft.
+Crew entry into the Viking was via a small low-mounted entry door on the starboard side of the aircraft just behind the cockpit bulkhead.

 The S-3’s folding wings were high-mounted on its fuselage with leading edges swept at 15 degrees.
 The wings had leading edge slats and trailing edge Fowler flaps along with spoilers mounted on both the upper and the lower surfaces.
 Control surfaces on the wings and swept empennage were all hydraulically actuated.
 Viking empennages were conventional swept surfaces featuring a folding vertical stabilizer.
 S-3s were powered by a pair of General Electric TF34 twin-shaft high-bypass turbofan engines putting out 9,065 pounds of thrust, providing the Viking with 2,300 miles of range- extendable via aerial refueling.
 The engines were mounted in nacelles under the inner wings close to the fuselage to facilitate the folding wings.
 TF34 engines powered only one other production military aircraft: The Fairchild Republic A-10 Thunderbolt II.
 The distinctive sound of the TF34s bestowed on the jet’s iconic nickname- Hoover.